This article discusses the benefits of medicine ball workouts.

 Soft gel medicine balls:

-Very economically priced, soft gel medicine balls come in a wide variety of sizes and weights, making them ideal for rehabilitation exercises.
+Very economically priced, soft gel medicine balls come in various sizes and weights, making them ideal for rehabilitation exercises.

 Medicine balls with grip:

-An example of this type of weighted ball that I like and recommend is the Valeo Medicine Ball.
-(Click the link to the left to read a review.)
+One such weighted ball I like and recommend is the Valeo Medicine Ball.
+(Click the previous link to read a review.)

-The air filled medicine ball can also float and bounce.
-The more air the ball contains, the more it will bounce.
+The air-filled medicine ball can also float and bounce.
+The more air the ball contains, the bouncier it will be.